 - Flights from Perth to Broome depart daily and cost $200-400 AUD.
 Don’t forget to book in advance for the best deals.
 Check Qantas and Virgin Australia Airlines for tickets.

 When is the best time to travel from Perth to Broome?

 The weather in Perth and Broome can be vastly different.
-Perth enjoys a strict summer and winter whereas Broome has a more tropical climate with warmer weather.
-The tourist season in Broome is less hot and runs from April until october.
-The best time to enjoy a Perth to Broome road trip is between March and November.
+Perth enjoys a strict summer and winter, whereas Broome has a more tropical climate with warmer weather.
+The tourist season in Broome is less hot and runs from April until October.
+The best time to enjoy a Perth to Broome road trip is between April and November.

 The north west of WA can be affected by tropical cyclones between December and March.
 Flooding often blocks roads and affects hiking trails/ guided tours.
 If you enjoy hot weather then the trip is best in March, April, October and November.
 Days in Perth are warm and sunny over this period and the weather heats up as you drive north.
 Expect 30 to 40 degrees in the latter part of the trip.
 Nights are warm and good for camping.
 May to October are wetter months in Perth.
 In the North West fine warm weather is common with cooler nights.
 The days are shorter in the middle of the year. (sun 7.30am-5.30pm) but the cooler weather is often more comfortable for travelers coming from Europe.
 Daytime temperatures in Exmouth range from 22 to 30 degrees.